 PlanetSide 2 was originally released back in 2012, long before the Xbox One or PS4 were even available.
-Is the gigantic Free to Play MMOFPS still worth playing in 2017?
+Is the gigantic Free to Play MMOFPS still worth playing?

 This is a question particularly being asked by veteran players trying to decide whether to return to the game.
 The Critical Mass update has completely changed the way that the continents are locked down, thus changing the way that battles are won.
 With these changes in mind, is PlanetSide 2 still worth playing in 2017?

 In a word: YES.
 Not because it’s a free game with a bucket-load of content, but because it’s a free game with a bucket-load of awesome content.
 This is everything you need to know about Planetside 2.

 Free hugs, free money, free candy (except from suspicious looking vans); we can all universally agree that free is good.